aagarwal1012/mdg-iitr.github.io/_posts/2017-11-23-Winter-of-Code.md

 #### <b>Calling-Text</b>

-“Calling Text” is a mobile application which helps you attach a message/gif with your call so that the receiver can know why you were calling.
+Calling-Text is a mobile application which helps you attach a message/gif with your call so that the receiver can know why you were calling.
 Calling Text will completely transform your mobile phone experience with a smarter set of features that will improve your daily life.
-To know more see the [video](https://drive.google.com/file/d/0BwWi9P0FIpHjX2otZ2lBVGU1cFE/view) or visit our [github repo](https://github.com/sdsmdg/calling_text).
+To know more, see the [video](https://drive.google.com/file/d/0BwWi9P0FIpHjX2otZ2lBVGU1cFE/view) or visit our [github repo](https://github.com/sdsmdg/calling_text).

 *So guys, grab your cup of coffee and prepare yourself for a month long journey of writing beautiful software.*